CharlesEtieve/Komoju-Demo/README.md

 I put the api key in local.properties to prevent it from being committed to the repository, as it's sensitive data that must stay private.

-You must add your api key in your local.properties:
-API_KEY=tk_xxx

 The function mockPayment will not be exposed by PaymentService, it will be an internal function.
 The function will be available for development variant only.